Files

 Click on the BikePathTopology reader feature type to select it.
 Then add a SpatialFilter transformer to the canvas by typing “SpatialFilter” to bring up the list of FME Transformers in the Quick Add Search.
 Select the SpatialFilter from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.

 The BikePathTopology reader feature type will automatically be connected to the Filter input port on the SpatialFilter.
-We also need to connect the reader feature type to the Candidate input port, so we are comparing the features to themselves.
+We also need to connect the reader feature type to the Candidate input port so we can compare the features to themselves.
 Click and drag a connection line from the BikePathTopology reader feature type to the Candidate input port on the SpatialFilter.

 Double-click on the SpatialFilter to open the parameters.
 In the parameters, click on the ellipsis next to Spatial Predicate to Test.
 Select Filter OGC-Touches Candidate as the Test, then deselect any other tests.
 Click OK.
 Then uncheck Merge Attributes.